leigler/type-interaction/_day_3/0-itinerary.md

 ---

-- shortened Prelude
+- Discussion on Readings
-- Assignment 1b small group critiques
+- Review of Assignment 1a
-- HTML + CSS Demos + Exercises
+- HTML CSS intro + exercises
-- Lunch
-- Assignment 1c, Introduction, work session
-- Conclusion, Assignment 1c
+- Introduction + in-class work session: Assignment 1b
+- Class Conclusion: finish Assignment 1b for tomorrow, assign students to think about references on digital design, readings